 After a few minutes, they’ll be crisp!
 And you have a great party snack.
 Or a lunchbox “side.”
 Or if you’re like me, possibly dinner.

-Tomorrow I’m going to share a really delicious artichoke dip that I made a few days ago.
+Check out my really delicious artichoke dip.
 I used baked cheese crisps as my “crackers” to scoop it up and it was to die for!